djpandit007/turbo-invention/Section5-Observability.md

 This is where Liveness probes can help us.
 Liveness probe can be configured on the container to periodically test whether the application within the container is healthy.

+## 76: Container Logging

+Once a pod is running, we can see the logs it generates.
+If there are multiple containers running inside a single pod, we should specify the name of the container for which we want to see the logs.

 ## Noteworthy Commands

+`kubectl logs -f <pod-name>` will live stream the logs for `<pod-name>`.

+`kubectl logs -f <pod-name> <container-name>` will stream logs for `<container-name>` within `<pod-name>`, if there are multiple containers running in a single pod.